"Mt. Baker" refers to a:

 Active Volcanoes: Mount Vesuvius, Mount Fuji, Mount St. Helens, Surtsey, Mount Baker, Mount Ruapehu, Hekla, Popocatepetl, Mauna Loa by Wikipedia.
 This book contains articles from Wikipedia and other free sources on active volcanoes around the world including Mount Baker.
 Order now...

 A Falcon Guide to the Mount Baker-Mount Shuksan Area (Exploring Series) by Mike McQuaide.
 Written by an outdoor expert, this guide explores Mount Baker, Mount Shuksan and the surrounding area with detailed maps, facts about the area, routes, trail descriptions and more.
 Order now...

 The Mt.
 Baker Book by Paul W. Hodge.
-This book is a photographic guide to the features of Mount Baker.
-Included is information on the lakes, rivers, streams, peaks, trailheads and more is included.
+This book is a photographic guide to the features of Mount Baker in the North Cascades.
+Included is information on the lakes, rivers, streams, peaks and glaciers, trailheads, campgrounds and guides to the roads is included.
 Order now...

 Moon Spotlight Washington's Northern Cascades Camping & Hiking by Tom Stienstra and Scott Leonard.
 This compact guide covers the region's camping and hiking sights with at-a-glance icons for the nearby activities.
 Hiking descriptions, easy-to-follow maps, and clear driving directions are included for each camp.
 Order now...